aaroncaraway/aaroncaraway.github.io/_posts/2020-08-10-Hoarder-helper.md

 ### PART 2: The App Script

 The Apps Script is slightly more involved if only for reasons of permissions.
+A good SO for this is [here](https://stackoverflow.com/questions/58719628/how-do-i-create-a-user-managed-cloud-platform-project).
 Before doing anything else

 1. Create a new google sheet
 2. Take note of the sheet's ID (it's the long long string in the url)